-- Frequent cleaning of biofouling from lines and infrastructure should occur to reduce the risk of lines chaffing and breaking. - Beach monitoring and removal of aquaculture debris should occur twice a month (minimally) to ensure that beaches are free of aquaculture debris. - Monitoring and gathering data on Endangered, Threatened, and Protected (ETP) species should be considered a priority as it is a requirement for Marine Stewardship Council (MSC) accreditation which will aid in accessing European markets. - The Operators must engage with DFFE: Compliance to assist in determining a solution to the accumulation of sediment due to wash down activities on Pepper Bay Jetty. - Operators should attempt to determine collaborative solutions to the illegal wash-down practice occurring at Pepper Bay Jetty. - Framers should take note that a "dormant line" means a line is a line that is installed in the water (and comprises mooring blocks, risers and top line) that it takes up physical space within the ADZ precinct but has no ongoing production.
+- Frequent cleaning of biofouling from lines and infrastructure should occur to reduce the risk of lines chaffing and breaking. - Beach monitoring and removal of aquaculture debris should occur twice a month (minimally) to ensure that beaches are free of aquaculture debris. - Monitoring and gathering data on Endangered, Threatened, and Protected (ETP) species should be considered a priority as it is a requirement for Marine Stewardship Council (MSC) accreditation which will aid in accessing European markets. - Currently only a single operator still uses the Pepper Jetty for wash down operations.
+The Operator must engage with DFFE: Compliance to assist in determining a solution to the accumulation of sediment due to wash down activities on Pepper Bay Jetty. - Framers should take note that a "dormant line" means a line is a line that is installed in the water (and comprises mooring blocks, risers and top line) that it takes up physical space within the ADZ precinct but has no ongoing production. - Beach clean ups by operators of Outer Bay North must resume.